rcsb/py-rcsb_app_file/README.md

 # Redis

-If KV_MODE is set to redis in rcsb/app/config/config.yml, async chunks coordinate through a Redis database
+If KV_MODE is set to redis in rcsb/app/config/config.yml, resumable chunks coordinate through a Redis database

 Install Redis
 ```